 This policy outlines the process by which parents/carers can request leave under exceptional circumstances for their child/ren.
 In addition, this policy provides clear procedures regarding absence through illness and the school's response to illness and absence.
-This policy follows the latest Government legislation and guidelines and has been developed and agreed alongside schools within the Aireborough Learning Partnership Trust (ALPT).
-School leaders and Governors have agreed key principles and ways of working to ensure consistency, fairness and clear decision making in relation to school absence.
+This policy follows the latest Government legislation and guidelines and is the culmination of detailed consultation with both Leeds City Council.
+It has been developed and agreed alongside the Aireborough Learning Partnership Trust (ALPT) agreed principles to ensure consistency, fairness and clear decision making in relation to school absence.